 - State unemployment insurance

 A PEO needs your employee census to understand your company’s demographics in order to determine if they can offer you their large group plans.
-To ensure they are taking all risk exposure into account at the onset, they need to reconcile your census against your current, itemized medical insurance invoice to confirm accuracy.
-If your business has more than 100 employees, a PEO will ask to see a claims history report from your carrier outlining your company’s medical experience.
-This is needed in order to better assess the potential exposure of accepting your group.
+To ensure they consider all risk exposure at the onset, they need to reconcile your census against your current, itemized medical insurance invoice to confirm accuracy.
+If your business has more than 100 employees, a PEO will ask for a claims history report from your carrier outlining your company’s medical experience.
+This is needed to assess better the potential exposure of accepting your group.

 Similar to medical insurance, each PEO has a different appetite for risk depending on the type of work performed by your employees.
-Therefore, by reviewing your workers’ compensation declaration page they can verify that your company fits the profile of the type of business they want to bring into their risk pool.
-A PEO may ask you to provide at least 3 years’ of workers’ compensation loss runs in order to better understand any claims history you may have.
+Therefore, by reviewing your workers’ compensation declaration page, they can verify that your company fits the profile of the type of business they want to bring into their risk pool.
+A PEO may ask you to provide at least three years of workers’ compensation loss runs to understand your claims history better.

-It’s important to provide the PEO with your state unemployment insurance costs as these figures can greatly impact the overall quote.
+Providing the PEO with your state unemployment insurance costs is important, as these figures can greatly impact the overall quote.
 A completely informed decision cannot be made without considering this component.

-Once a PEO has determined they are able to provide your company with a proposal, it’s now time to conduct a comprehensive PEO analysis.
+Once a PEO has determined they can provide your company with a proposal, it’s time to conduct a comprehensive PEO analysis.
 This analysis includes a side-by-side comparison of benefit plans and a financial breakdown that compares the PEO’s costs to yours.
 This is the only way to determine the potential economic impact this proposal will have on your bottom line.

 For more insight into the professional employer organization industry, sign up for the free eBook “The Truth About PEOs.”